-At UWS, education records are defined as records, files, documents, data and other materials that contain information directly related to a student and are maintained by UWS or by a person acting for the university pursuant to UWS policy.
+At UWS, education records are defined as records, files, documents, data and other materials that contain information directly related to a student and are maintained by UWS or by a person acting for the university pursuant to UWS Policy 1232 Privacy and Confidentiality of Student Records (FERPA).

 Directory information is generally not considered harmful to or invasive of students' privacy if released to third parties, and therefore may be disclosed without the prior consent of the student.
-Directory Information includes:
+Directory information includes:

 - Student name

 - UWS email

 - Program of study

 - Degrees received

 - Dates of attendance

 - Date of graduation

-- Enrollment status (full-time, part-time, or not enrolled)
+- Enrollment status (e.g., full-time, part-time, not enrolled, etc.)